guojingyu/guojingyu.github.io/_posts/2017-12-22-Build_DL_Box.md

 ---
 layout: post
-title: Home Brew Deep Learning in A Budget
+title: Home Brew Deep Learning on A Budget
 ---

 ### Need For Speed